jerrickhakim/hono-vercel-firebase/README.md

+# Building APIs with Hono

-You are building an API with the Admin Firebase SDK
+You are building an API with Hono and Firebase.

 You can import auth and db from `src/integrations/firebase.server.ts`